 We all know that “How was school today?” doesn’t elicit a great response, so here are some questions you can ask to to get the school day conversation started.

 3. Establish a nighttime routine

-Once at home, remember that kids thrive when they can finish their homework and study in the same place each night.
+A time and space for homework are crucial.
+Once at home, check in with your kids to see what needs to be accomplished that night.
+Remember that kids thrive when they can finish their homework and study in the same place each night.
 It doesn’t matter if you buy a desk for their room or set up a nook in the kitchen — just make sure your kids’ study spaces are out of hearing distance from the TV.

-If you have young or vulnerable children, it’s important to walk them through various safety scenarios that may arise at school, activities or even at home.
+If you have young or vulnerable children, it’s important to walk them through various safety scenarios that may arise when you’re not around.
 Remember, you want to guide them but not scare them about any dangers that may arise.
 Below are a few examples, and here are additional tips on street smarts.

 Q: What do I do if practice ends and you’re not there to pick me up?

 I will always do my best to be there on time.
 But if I’m late, make sure you tell your coach that I am still on my way.
 She’ll wait with you until I’m there.
 If you’re really worried, or it’s taking longer than it should, ask to use her phone to call me.